Best Wedding Venues Kerala: ₹50K-₹25L With Prices (2026)

 The best wedding venues in Kerala span temple auditoriums (₹50,000–₹2,00,000), convention centres (₹1,50,000–₹5,00,000), backwater resorts in Kumarakom and Alleppey (₹3,00,000–₹10,00,000), and luxury heritage properties (₹8,00,000–₹25,00,000+).
 Peak season runs November to March; book 10–14 months ahead for auspicious dates.

-Kerala is one of the most visually stunning places in India to get married.
-With millions of visitors drawn to the state each year according to Kerala Tourism statistics, it is no surprise that its misty Western Ghats, serene backwaters, golden beaches, and centuries-old temples offer a venue palette that few regions can match.
+Kerala has over 100 bookable wedding venues spanning temple auditoriums (₹50,000–₹2 lakhs), convention centres (₹1.5–₹5 lakhs), backwater and beach resorts (₹3–₹25 lakhs), and heritage properties (₹4–₹20 lakhs) — spread across seven distinct regions from Kasaragod to Trivandrum.
+With millions of visitors drawn to the state each year according to Kerala Tourism statistics, the misty Western Ghats, serene backwaters, golden beaches, and centuries-old temples offer a venue palette that few regions can match.
 With India's wedding industry valued at ₹10.79 lakh crore and projected to reach ₹24 lakh crore by 2030, venue selection has never been more consequential.
 Whether you're planning a traditional Hindu ceremony with 800 guests or an intimate destination wedding with 100 close friends and family, finding the right venue is the decision that shapes everything else — your budget, your decor, your catering, and the overall atmosphere of your celebration.

 This guide covers the best wedding venues in Kerala across every major region, venue type, and budget tier.
 We've organized it to help you narrow down your search efficiently: by the kind of venue you want, the region that fits your logistics, and the practical details that matter when you're actually making a booking.